- 02 October 2012 | Surfing

-The documentary film was stored in the National Archive of Moving Images, in Bucelas, and clearly shows 12 intrepid sea challengers enjoying surf in a big large swell day.
+The documentary film was stored in the National Archive of Moving Images, in Bucelas, and clearly shows 12 intrepid sea challengers enjoying surf in a massive swell day.
 It appears they are holding alaias in their hands.

 Quite possibly, the surf film was shot by the cinematographic services of the Portuguese army, a division created in the early 20th century to capture the country's involvement in World War I.

 The oldest known surf film in Europe was supposed to be registered in Cornwall, between 1929 and 1931, but this new revelation promises to put Portugal in the history books of international surfing.